companydotcom/vastly/README.md

 - Colocate dependencies with their packages - don't install packages in monorepo root unless necessary.

-## Publishing Packages

-- In order to publish public packages to NPM run `pnpm changeset` then `pnpm changeset version` commit your changes, that's it.
-When your branch is merged into `main` it will be automatically published to NPM.

 ## Useful Links

 Learn more about Turborepo: